 - Knowledge transfer and public outreach (media outreach, transfer workshops and a network of relevant actors from business, politics and civil society).

-- Transfer to educational concepts and strategies (Project weeks for schools, university seminars, travelling exhibitions, training for specialists).
+- Transfer to educational concepts and strategies (presentations for schools, development of educational material, WinterSchool for PhD students).

-With these activities, the project team aims to contribute to the political and societal impact of the funded research projects.
+With these activities, the project team contributed to the political and societal impact of the funded research projects.